 - Affordable: Kamar Suci House or Dijumahrai Homestay

 - Mid-range: Goya Boutique Resort or Alamdini Resort

 - Luxury: Beehouse Dijiwa or Villa Kayu Lama

 Accommodations in Lombok

 - Mid-range: Gili Teak Beach Front Resort or Vila Ombak

 - Luxury: Batatu Villas or Nero North

 SUMMARY OF 3 WEEKS IN INDONESIA ITINERARY

 Indonesia has 17,000 islands, so you definitely wouldn’t run out of new islands to visit.
-In fact, if one plans to visit all of the islands, they would spend 49 years doing it if they visit one island per day.
+In fact, if one plans to visit all of the islands, one would spend 49 years doing it if one visits one island per day.
 Aside from that, Indonesia is one of the world’s biggest tea producers, so you could experience sipping tea straight from the source, at a plantation!